BLUEBL0B/Secret-Sing-Box/README-ENG.md

 ![pic-1-en](https://github.com/user-attachments/assets/fbebc90c-d445-4dfe-afd0-063e8f0e1c68)

-The script will show your client links in the end.
+The script will show your client links in the end, it's recommended to save them.

 -----